 The following are some of the most popular adult orthodontic options (also see "Types of Appliances"):

-Ceramic (clear)/tooth-colored braces – These braces are strong and do not to stain.
-The ceramic brackets are generally just a little larger than the metal alternative, but are still very comfortable, and of course are much less noticeable.
-Clear Aligners – Clear aligner treatment (such as Invisalign, Clear Correct, etc..) is one of the more popular ways to move teeth for our adult patients.
+Invisalign – Clear aligner treatment, such as Invisalign, is one of the more popular ways to move teeth for our adult patients.
 Many of our adult clear aligner patients wore braces as teenagers, but didn’t wear their retainers, and now their teeth have shifted out of satisfactory alignment (orthodontic relapse).
 Other patients just never had the opportunity to get braces as children.
-With the Clear Aligner systems, our patients can straighten their teeth without the appearance of traditional braces.
+With Invisalign, our patients can straighten their teeth without the appearance of traditional braces.
 Clear aligners are favored by many adults because they are both removable and invisible to onlookers. these aligners are clear trays, and should be worn 22 hours each day ("22/7" as we call it) for the best and quickest results.
-Clear aligners tend to be a little more comfortable and less obtrusive than traditional braces, but also tend to be more costly due to the advanced and patented technologies and the laboratory process involved in fabricating them.
-Furhtermore, not all patients are good candidates for Clear Aligner treatment, after examining you, Dr. Tsibel will let you know if the specific treatment goals of your case will be effectively addressed with clear aligner treatment.
+Clear aligners tend to be more comfortable, less obtrusive, much more cleansable than traditional braces.
+Ceramic (clear)/tooth-colored braces – These braces are strong and do not to stain.
+The ceramic brackets nowadays are very comfortable, and of course are much less noticeable than the metal alternative.
 Lingual braces – These braces are usually metal and fixed on the tongue side of the teeth, (behind the teeth).
-They are relatively comfortable and easy to wear, but may interfere with normal speech initially, and they are completely hidden throughout the entire treatment process.
-Thus, this treatment is truly Invisible Orthodontics.
+They are relatively comfortable and easy to wear, but may interfere with normal speech and tongua function initially, and they are completely hidden throughout the entire treatment process.
 These braces are not for everyone, Dr. Tsibel will tell you if you are a good candidate for this treatment modality.